 There are metal discs, with copper, silver, gold and stainless steel on them.
 You dip the disc into a glass of one for one second, just long enough for the sulfur compounds and the oxygen in the wine to react with the metals.

-Boxed wine was always the lowest of the low.
+Boxed wine was regarded by many as “the lowest of the low.”
 It made screw-top bottles of wine look sophisticated.
 It was the cheapest plonk, plus it was in cardboard.
 Even so, someone was buying it, because it was still there on the shelves, and boxed wine was 15 to 20% of the wine sold.